-The red line on the map broadly outlines our area.
+The red line on the map outlines our area.
 Please report to us your sightings of red or grey squirrels within this area.
 See Sightings>>

 Just within our northerly border are the three valleys of Longsleddale, Kentmere and Troutbeck, then the boundary travels across to Rydal, Loughrigg and on to include Great Langdale.
 Grasmere has its own red squirrel group – and a thriving population of red squirrels thanks to their unrelenting conservation effort.

 Although our area boasts some of the most spectacular scenery in the UK, it is far from remote and unpopulated.
-We have several towns and large villages including Kendal, Windermere, Bowness, Ambleside, Coniston, Grange-Over-Sands, Arnside, Cartmel and Hawkshead.
+We have several towns and large villages including Kendal, Windermere, Bowness, Ambleside, Coniston, Grange-Over-Sands, Arnside, Burton-in-Kendal, Holme, Cartmel and Hawkshead.
 Much of our area falls within the Lake District National Park where the attractions of Lake Windermere, Coniston Water, Tarn Hows, Rydal Water and Esthwaite add to the beauty of the Lakeland fells and mountains to make this a very popular holiday destination.